biomedbigdata/website/content/authors/monica_matchado/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Students
-- Members
+- Alumni

 weight: 36
 ---

-I am a Ph.D. student at Chair of Experimental Bioinformatics at TU Munich.
-I will be working on the Microbiome Project.
-I received my Bachelor's degree in Bioinformatics from Tamil Nadu Agricultural University and my Masters from Karunya Institute of Technology and Sciences, India.
-My master thesis was about building a draft genome annotation of Carica cauliflora using NGS pipeline.
-For my part-semester project, I worked on the characterization of Alternative Splicing events in Arabidopsis thaliana using the RNA-Seq approach at MPI-MP, Germany.
-After my masters, I worked as Research Fellow at Ganga Hospital, India where I focused on 16S Metagenomics as well as Proteomics.
-I am interested in learning and applying Machine learning concepts in solving biological questions.
+Monica Matchado was a Ph.D. student at Chair of Experimental Bioinformatics at TU Munich.
+She was working in the INF01 project of SFB1371 studying microbial signatures.
+She received my Bachelor's degree in Bioinformatics from Tamil Nadu Agricultural University and a Masters from Karunya Institute of Technology and Sciences, India.
+Her master thesis was about building a draft genome annotation of Carica cauliflora using NGS pipeline.
+In a part-semester project, she worked on the characterization of Alternative Splicing events in Arabidopsis thaliana using the RNA-Seq approach at MPI-MP, Germany.
+After finishing her master, she worked as Research Fellow at Ganga Hospital, India where she focused on 16S Metagenomics as well as Proteomics.
+In her PhD project Monica worked on Namco, a tool to allow 16S rRNA profiling data and on benchmarking the functional characterization of 16S rRNA profiles.
+Monica is currently finishing her PhD thesis and joined the lab of Barbara Stecher at LMU.